-https://catalog.bluefieldstate.edu/content.php?catoid=6&navoid=429&hl=dishonesty&returnto=search#student honor code
+https://catalog.bluefieldstate.edu/content.php?catoid=8&navoid=672&hl=honesty&returnto=search

 Students who do not sign the policy statement must meet with their instructor to discuss the reason why he or she refused to sign it.
 Refusal to sign the policy or to explain the reason for not signing the policy will result in a mandatory "F" on the assignment.
 It is also the student's responsibility to read the BSC catalog.